 - A lump or thickening in the breast or underarm area

 - An inexplicable change in the size or shape of a breast

 - Unexplained swelling or shrinkage of one or both breasts

 - Redness, warmth and a change in breast skin texture (a thick, pitted appearance similar to that of an orange peel)

 - Breast pain

 The most common symptom that women notice is a new lump.
 These lumps are usually painless, but it is possible for them to be painful to the touch, as well.
 Malignant, or cancerous, masses are typically hard with irregular edges, but they can also be soft or rounded.

 Individuals who are concerned about breast cancer symptoms do not need a referral to consult with the outstanding team of experts at Moffitt Cancer Center, where all of our services, support and treatments are available in a single, convenient location.

-For more information about breast cancer symptoms or to register to schedule an appointment, please contact us at 1-888-663-3488.
+For more information about breast cancer symptoms or to new patient registration form, please contact us at 1-888-663-3488.